 Before officers’ arrival, prosecutors said Rodriguez had been wrapping parts of the residence in plastic and spraying bleach throughout the home, including on a person.
 Prosecutors also said Rodriguez had a large butcher knife and threatened the lives of the adults and children present if they left.

-Prosecutors said Rodriguez then jumped onto a bed with the knife while holding 3-year-old Damian Camacho when two officers, who have not been identified yet, fired three total shots.
+Prosecutors said Rodriguez then jumped onto a bed with the knife, which 3-year-old Damian Camacho was on.
+Rodriguez then grabbed Camacho and held him.
+An officer, who has not been identified, fired three total shots.
+A non-lethal weapon was deployed first, followed by two shots from a firearm.
 Both Rodriguez and Camacho were struck.

 Camacho was transported to a hospital in Princeton, where he later died from the gunshot wound.
 Authorities said when officers attempted to provide aid to the child following the shooting, Rodriguez initially refused to let them take the boy for medical treatment.